 - Growers in the valley are well-placed to adapt to climate change and modest reductions to water use during the next decade.
-The valley’s character and location support opportunities to grow agri-tourism, diversify products, adapt grape varietals, and capitalise on high visitation and the Swan Valley brand.
+The valley’s character and location support opportunities to grow agri-tourism, diversify products, adapt grape varietals, and capitalise on high visitation and the Swan Valley brand

-- The plan includes a number of actions from the Swan Valley action plan: Protecting the Swan Valley’s unique character including realignment of groundwater subarea boundaries in the Swan groundwater area to the Swan Valley statutory planning area.
+- The plan includes a number of actions from the Swan Valley action plan, protecting the Swan Valley’s unique character including realignment of groundwater subarea boundaries in the Swan groundwater area to the Swan Valley statutory planning area.
 This will ensure that water supporting the valley’s unique agricultural character stays within a new Swan Valley subarea.

 - The plan signals potential reductions for groundwater abstraction in the Gingin groundwater area surrounding Gingin Brook; however, we will not reduce licensed abstraction until we have confirmed the approach in a new Gingin water allocation plan.
-Groundwater abstraction to the north of Gingin Brook impacts streamflows in a similar manner as abstraction to the south and a consistent approach to groundwater use will be needed on both sides of the brook.
+Groundwater abstraction to the north of Gingin Brook impacts streamflows in a similar manner as abstraction to the south and a consistent approach to groundwater use will be needed on both sides of the brook

-- State Government launched a new waterwise irrigation training program in 2021 to encourage local governments to achieve and retain Gold endorsement under the Program.
+- The State Government launched a new waterwise irrigation training program in 2021 to encourage local governments to achieve and retain Gold endorsement under the Program.
 The irrigation training program will equip local government staff with the skills and knowledge to ensure best practice in efficient water use, through improved irrigation design, installation and maintenance.

-- Use of best practice design and irrigation efficiency varies between golf courses.
-We encourage golf courses to join the Waterwise Golf Program, a joint initiative of the Golf Course Superintendents Association of Western Australia and the Department.
+- In addition to the nine golf courses managed by local governments, there are 12 private golf clubs or golf resorts across the Gnangara plan area.
+Use of best practice design and irrigation efficiency varies between golf courses.
+We encourage golf courses to join the Waterwise Golf Program, a joint initiative of the Golf Course Superintendents Association of Western Australia and the department.
 The program supports golf courses to improve water efficiency and resilience to climate change by focusing on training, design, efficient irrigation, water budgeting, soil management and alternative water supplies to maintain high-amenity golf courses that use less water.

 - To keep the benefits of irrigating with groundwater, we need to better design Perth’s gardens, grounds and parks, use the right plants in the right place, use soil amendments for our sandy soils, apply waterwise irrigation scheduling and update irrigation technology.